 For the semi-final match against Croatia, he even managed to stay up until halfway through the second half.
 Beating his usual 5 minutes threshold.

 In the days since we lost that semi-final, there’s be a lot of gratitude to the players, to the team, to the manager.
-They deliverted credible performances, proved their ability, and made us think that England’s football team have a right to be ambitious about the Euros in 2 years time.
+They delivered credible performances, proved their ability, and made us think that England’s football team had a right to be ambitious about the Euros.

 While some other teams played dirty, ours mostly kept their heads.
 Admitting when their falls weren’t free kicks or penalties, and just generally being nice all round.
 Yes there was a bit of fire at certain times, but generally they were good role models on the pitch.

 Sport and competitiveness is important for children to take part in and learn.
-But fair play is key, and N often goes on about good sportsmanship from what he’s learnt at school.
+But fair play is key, and N often goes on about good sportsmanship from what he’s learnt at school and in tennis..

 I’m sure most of them earn a fortune from their football, but maybe beacuse of their relative youth, they still felt like they knew they were still learning.
 They were there for the experience first, and then to try and win harder as they moved through the tournament.